Biden Says He Plans to Run Again, to Make It Final in Early 2023

 Biden said he would veto efforts to pass a national ban on abortion and opposed tax cuts for the wealthy, two policy proposals Republicans may pursue.

-He said he was going to speak to House Republican leader Kevin McCarthy later on Wednesday and, when Biden returns from a trip to Asia, would invite Democratic and Republican leaders to the White House to discuss priorities going forward.
+He said he was going to speak to House Republican Leader Kevin McCarthy later on Wednesday and, when Biden returns from a trip to Asia, would invite Democrat and Republican leaders to the White House to discuss priorities going forward.

 The White House has prepared for a host of investigations that may come from a Republican-controlled House, including over his son Hunter's business dealings.
 Biden said the American people would look at such probes for what he said they were – "almost comedy" – but said he could not control what they did.